 - Transferred assets not derecognised correspond to customer outstandings within the FCT Oneycord compartment 1.
-As at 31 December 2015, the amount of the assets concerned, net of associated liabilities, totals €728 million against €593 million as at 31 December 2014 and continues to be recognised on the Group's balance sheet in 'Loans and debts due from customers'. - The amount of assets derecognised with continuing involvement corresponds to disposals of impaired outstanding debt for which the Oney Banque Accord group continues the collection activity.
-As at 31 December 2015, the amount of outstandings derecognised with continuing involvement is €13.7 million against €20.4 million as at 31 December 2014.
+As at 31 December 2016, the amount of the assets concerned, net of associated liabilities, totals €736 million versus €728 million as at 31 December 2015 and continues to be recognised on the group's balance sheet in "Loans and debts due from customers".

+- The amount of assets derecognised with continuing involvement corresponds to disposals of impaired outstanding debt for which the Oney Group continues the collection activity.
+As at 31 December 2016, the amount of outstandings derecognised with continuing involvement is €8.6 million compared with €13.7 million as at 31 December 2015.